 Available research projects share the theme of solving the National Academy of Engineering’s Grand Challenges.
 REU participants will undertake research that involves developing technologies related to these international issues.

 For more information about this program, contact the following program manager:

 We encourage applications from students who are also members of a group underrepresented in computing (women, African Americans, Hispanics, American Indians, Alaska Natives, Native Hawaiians, Pacific Islanders, persons with disabilities, first generation higher education, low income) or who are enrolled in a minority, women’s, or non-doctoral institution.

-Complete the online application by the March 15 deadline for full consideration.
+(pending funding) Complete the online application by April 1 for full consideration.
 We reserve the right to make offers to promising applicants before the deadline.

 - Be a citizen or permanent resident of the United States or its possessions

 - Be unemployed or in an inactive status in any position held during the nine-week program